cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 {% note warning 'Anti-Pattern' %}
 Don't use your UI to build up state!
 It's enormously slow, cumbersome, and unnecessary.

-Read about {% url 'best practices' best-practices#Using-your-UI-to-Build-Up-State %} here.
+Read about {% url 'best practices' best-practices %} here.
 {% endnote %}

 Using your UI to **log in** is the *exact same scenario* as what we just described above.
 Logging in is just a prerequisite of state that comes before all of your other tests.